horialeonte/AppliedRoboticsStudentInterface/README.md

 # Laboratory of Applied Robotics Student Interface
 Package used by student to complete the assignment of the course.
+This package is dependent on the simulator package, which can be retrieved from [...]

 # Authors
 Horia Andrei Leonte - Perception and image processing